InB4DevOps/bitrate-viewer/README.md

 Example: `python main.py -i video.mp4 -f json`

 This forces FFprobe to write its output in JSON and saves it as bitrate.json.
-The graph will be saved to bitrate_graph.png.
+The graph will be saved as bitrate_graph.png.

 Special thanks to [@BassThatHertz]( https://github.com/BassThatHertz ) for helping me along the way.